The Great Root Bear: In Canada

 The Great Root Bear, with a distinct design, continued to appear in television commercials for the separate Canadian chain.
-The Canadian chain registered its own trademark for the mascot in 1978, and on September 11, 1995, for his French name.
+The Canadian chain registered its own trademark for the mascot in 1978, and on September 11, 1995, for his French name, Grand Ours A&W.

 The bear and the tuba jingle that accompanied him became a long-running campaign, created by Griffiths-Gibson of Vancouver (the tune, entitled "Ba-Dum, Ba-Dum", was released as a single in April 1977 by Attic Records, credited to "Major Ursus," a play on Ursa Major, or "great bear").
 Composer and B.C.
 Hall of Fame inductee Miles Ramsay helped compose the song.
 The jingle was performed by Vancouver jazz, classical, and session trombonist Sharman King and was often accompanied by the slogan "Follow the Great Root Bear to A&W".

 During 1997 and 1998, Drew Carey served as a spokesperson for the chain, appearing in TV ads alongside the bear; he was dismissed (with legal action ensuing) after a November 1998 episode of The Drew Carey Show featured Carey eating at a McDonald's location in China.

 Following the reintroduction of The Burger Family, the bear was phased out from advertising.
-Only in 2025 did A&W Canada started calling him officially as Rooty, in line with his 50th anniversary.
+Only in 2025 did A&W Canada start calling him officially Rooty, in line with his 50th anniversary.
 A special birthday party was held at locations in Toronto and Calgary on October 18.

 Decline and rebound

 In 2000, A&W donated 30 teddy bear versions of its mascot to the Bears on Patrol children's safety program in Oakland County, Michigan.

-In 2009, as the bear was being downplayed at the national level, the Lodi restaurant (owned by Peter Knight) registered the @awrestaurants Twitter username, which the national chain adopted within a couple of years.
+In 2009, as the bear was being downplayed nationally, the Lodi restaurant (owned by Peter Knight) registered the @awrestaurants Twitter username, which the national chain adopted within a couple of years.
 Some posts in spring 2009 were written in the bear's voice (then unnamed).
 The mascot also appeared at the opening of a new restaurant in Garden City, Kansas, in early 2009.